Majestic-dev/Tester69/README.md

 # Big shoutout to kaJob-dev on github (Jakob#2222 on discord) for guiding me on this project!

+# PROJECT ON HOLD UNTIL SEPTEMBER DUE TO SUMMER COMING UP, I WILL MAKE SMALL CHANGES IF POSSIBLE

 # Installation
 ### Requirements
 - [Python 3.8 or higher](https://www.python.org/downloads/)